rhegde1uncc/AzureTextOCR/README.md

 #
 ### 200 : OK
 This response code means a successful response received.

-JSON fields in the response body:
+JSON fields in the response body and their descrption:

 | Fields| Type | Description |
 | --- | --- | --- |